The Euler-Lagrange equation in Dynamics

 The kinetic energy is purely a function of ds/dt, and the potential energy V(s) is purely a function of the position coordinate 's'.

 The variation is expressed with the symbol η.
-The underline indicates that the value for the spatial coordinate s is a tentative value.
+The underline indicates that the variation is with respect to the value for the spatial coordinate s of a particular trajectory among the class of all candidate trajectories.

 Multiplying out the expression for the kinetic energy term: